Why This Recipe Works

-After dusting and buffing with cocoa, the meringue mushroom caps and stems can will keep in an airtight container for up to 1 week at cool room temperature.
-After assembly, the meringue mushrooms can be kept in an airtight container for up to 1 week at cool room temperature.
+After dusting and buffing with cocoa, the meringue mushroom caps and stems will keep in an airtight container for up to one week at cool room temperature.
+After assembly, the meringue mushrooms can be kept in an airtight container for up to one week at cool room temperature.
 In both cases, the meringues will quickly turn tacky and soft in containers that are not truly airtight.

 |Nutrition Facts (per serving)|